Koha-Community/kohadocs/source/administration.rst

    if you use a device like this you'll want to enter the SIP media type.

+-  If this item type is only to be used in certain libraries only, you can select them here.
+Select 'All libraries' if this item type is used across the library system.

+      **Note**

+      If this is left blank, 'All libraries' is assumed.

+      **Note**

+      To select more than one library, hold the 'Ctrl' key while selecting the libraries.

+.. add description of 'Summary'

 -  When finished, click 'Save changes'

    -  **Note**